scribe-security/docs/docs/other-integrations/goreleaser.md

 # Goreleaser integration 🛸
 Scribe tools can be integrated in to Goreleaser to generate and/or sign source, artifacts and images. \
-Integrations requires the Gensbom CLI installed.
+Integrations requires the Valint CLI installed.
-* Gensbom - gitHub Action for SBOM Generation (Scribe)
+* Valint - gitHub Action for SBOM Generation (Scribe)

 ## Valint installation
 See details [CLI documentation - install ](../cli/valint/docs/installation.md)